friends-of-presta/security-advisories/_posts/2023-05-22-scfixmyprestashop.md

 | 2022-09-21 | Contact Author |
 | 2023-05-15 | Request a CVE ID |
 | 2023-05-22 | Received CVE ID |

-## Other recommandations

-* It's recommended to delete the module
-* Upgrade PrestaShop to the latest version to disable multiquery executions (separated by “;”)
-* Change the default database prefix ps_ by a new longer arbitrary prefix.
-Nethertheless, be warned that this is useless against blackhat with DBA senior skill because of a design vulnerability in DBMS
-* Activate OWASP 942’s rules on your WAF (Web application firewall), be warned that you will probably break your backoffice and you will need to pre-configure some bypasses against these set of rules.

 Store Commander thanks [TouchWeb](https://www.touchweb.fr) for its courtesy and its help after the vulnerability disclosure.